 The evolution of the TTC subway map

-(Trivia lovers: Main Street is the only station named for a road to retain its suffix.
+In fact, Main Street is the only station named for a road to retain its suffix.
 The change was made during construction of the Bloor-Danforth line for clarity, lest some hapless soul think it was the nexus of the subway system.
-Also, St. Patrick station could have become a neat bookend for Museum station: the TTC briefly toyed with renaming the stop "Art Gallery" in the late 70s.)

 Minor additions to the subway map appeared with the addition of Kipling and Kennedy stations in 1981, bringing the Bloor-Danforth line to its present state.
 Plans to run the west end of the track down to Sherway Gardens and possibly to Mississauga would later fizzle.

-The most recent map addition came in 2002 with the controversial Sheppard line.
-Originally intended to bridge the gap between Sheppard and Downsview (the latter built partially in anticipation of the new subway) and continue east to Scarborough Centre, the line was eventually completed to an abbreviated design with the support of PC premier Mike Harris and Toronto mayor Mel Lastman.
+Finally in 2002, the controversial Sheppard line opened.
+Originally intended to link Sheppard and Downsview (the latter built partially in anticipation of the new subway) and continue east to Scarborough Centre, the line was eventually completed to an abbreviated design.

 And now we move into a new era, one with numbered lines and a rainbow of underground transit.The most recent addition to the subway map is of course the addition of the Toronto-York Spadina Subway Extension in December 2017.
 It extends the line from the former Downsview station (now renamed to Sheppard West) up to Vaughan Metropolitan Centre.

 But, the future of the map is set to change in the coming decades.

 At a minimum, we'll see the addition of the Crosstown LRT, though the one-stop Scarborough Subway Extension and the Finch West LRT should ideally be on the map by the next decade as well.

 the TTC.
 Body photos via the Toronto Archives.
 Written by Chris Bateman.